kcuilla/reactablefmtr/README.md

 ### Color Scales

-Use `color_scales()` to assign conditional colors to cells based on their values.
+Use `color_scales()` to assign conditional colors to cells based on their relative values.
 The color of the text in the cells automatically adjusts based on the shade of the cell color, allowing the use of dark-colored palettes (such as viridis::magma shown below).

 ```{r}
 library(palmerpenguins)